dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Got back started on the 1 hour a day (never went away, just stopped posting) and really started to dig in to Python.

-**Thoughts:** I has been quite a stretch since I last posted so I can either restart the 100 days or just continue.
+**Thoughts:** It has been quite a stretch since I last posted so I can either restart the 100 days or just continue.
 I decided to continue and pick up where I left off.